Queatz/Parseme/README.md

 ----------

 	/*$ SECTION $*/
-This line begins a section.
+This line begins a section called SECTION.

 	/*$ {expression} $*/
 This line begins a generated section.
 The result of `expression` is iterated, or if it's not iterable (should always be an integer in this case) it is wrapped in range(), and the current iteration can be accessed as the capital variable `I`.